OpenClassrooms-Student-Center/community/content/students/manon.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Découvrir le méier de développeur
+objective: Découvrir le métier de développeur

 short_description: J’aime la bière au beurre